prash-mi/simple-memcached-cluster-client/README.md

 ## What is simple-memcached-cluster-client (SMCC)?
 SMCC is a Java API on top of SpyMemcahced 2.8.12 which distributes keys between Memcached hosts running in stand alone mode.
-It allows Memcached nodes which doesn't support clustering to horizontally scale as an inmemory memcached cluster.
+It allows Memcached nodes which doesn't support clustering out of the box to horizontally scale like a cluster

 ##How it works?
 This API simply distributes the keys to memcached nodes.
 Basically the logic map each key to a memcached host on the basis of key's hashcode.